transcending1/Review/admin/subpage/modules/module_doc/SGD Regression.md

 ### 4.penalty
-+ Description

-The penalty (aka regularization term) to be used.
-D efaults to 'l2' which is the standard regul arizer for linear SVM models. 'l1' and 'ela sticnet' might bring sparsity to the model (featur e selection) not achievable with 'l2'.
+"The penalty (aka regularization term) to be used.
+D\n             efaults to 'l2'        which is the standard regul\n             arizer for linear SVM models. 'l1' and        'ela\n             sticnet' might bring sparsity to the model (featur\n             e selection)        not achievable with 'l2'."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |